ioos/erddap-gold-standard/_docs/adding-datasets.md

 ## Adding a new dataset
 A wide variety of data can be accepted by ERDDAP.
 To see a comprehensive list, check the ERDDAP source documentation on [datasetTypes](https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html#datasetTypes).
-In this documentation we walk through the overall process for adding a dataset to a Docker deployed ERDDAP.
+In this page we walk through the overall process for adding a dataset to a Docker deployed ERDDAP.

 For specific examples on how to ingest a few common data types into ERDDAP, see the following pages:
 * [NetCDF](/erddap-gold-standard/nc-use-case.html)